A SIMPLE ACT OF KINDNESS

 Tonight's cold reception was a close second.
 The business

-world of the late Sixties had just met the counterculture.
-Welcome to the
+world of the late Sixties had just met a representative of the

 Age of Aquarius.